IRIHS Research Group Annual Report 2025

 Teaching

-Our MSc in Translational Health Sciences is in its sixth year (46 students; 10 modules).
-Our DPhil in Translational Health Sciences is in its fourth year.
-We also contribute to several Oxford MSc programmes, with IRIHS members leading two modules on the MSc in Applied Digital Health.
+Our MSc in Translational Health Sciences entered its sixth year in 2025 and we have continued to expand the course with 46 students over 10 modules.
+We contributed to teaching across multiple Oxford MSc programmes and undergraduate education, whilst our DPhil in Translational Health Sciences is in its fourth year.
+The IRIHS team also contributes to several Oxford MSc programmes, with staff leading two modules on the MSc in Applied Digital Health.

 Doctoral Students